Skip to Content

 Emily Friedricks was killed in the Spruce Street bike lane in 2017.
 Photo: Philly Voice via Bicycle Coalition of Philadelphia

-That design wasn't improved until after 2017, when 24-year-old Emily Fredricks was killed by a distracted trash truck driver who made a right turn into the bike Spruce Street bike lane while she biked there, just seven blocks away from where Friedes was later killed.
-After advocates staged a "person-protected bike" lane to protest the city's inaction along the corridor, the city agreed to move the actual bike lane to the opposite side of the road — and add the now-infamous flex posts along its length.
+That design wasn't improved until after 2017, when 24-year-old Emily Fredricks was killed by a distracted trash truck driver who made a right turn and struck her in the bike lane just seven blocks away from where Friedes was later killed.
+After advocates staged a "person-protected" bike lane to protest the city's inaction along the corridor, leaders agreed to move the actual bike lane to the opposite side of the road — and add the now-infamous flex posts along its length.

 The Federal Highway Administration says that flexible delineators can reduce car-into-bicycle crashes 53 percent compared to paint alone, and many cities favor them because they don't damage vehicles when they're struck.
 The death of Barbara Friedes, though, shows exactly how deadly that tradeoff can be when crashes do happen.